naqvijafar91/go-workshops/README.md

 - Vim - vim-go

-- Visual Studio Code (really great UX)
+- Visual Studio Code (for the workshop)

 - LiteIDE